tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 ## AI will be superhuman at all verifiable tasks

-Examples of easily verifiable tasks (short feedback loop)
+Examples of easily verifiable tasks (easy to grade)
+- Doing A-level math calculations
 - Competitive programming
 - Implementing a button on the Quora website

-Examples of tasks not easily verifiable (long feedback loop)
+Examples of tasks not easily verifiable (difficult to grade)
 - Writing an A-level General Paper essay
 - Planning how to improve Quora recommendation systems